BunsDev/iMO/README.md

  the tokenomics need to plug a 25% hole in TVL to be fully backed...

 QD is only minted for 46 days (of lent), twice a year, for 8 years;
-.73% of sDAI forms an "ecosystem fund" for pre-seed infusion
+.54% of sDAI forms our "ecosystem fund" for pre-seed infusion
-into platforms using QD in their tokenomics (pro quo 7.3% of the
+into platforms using QD in their tokenomics (pro quo 5.4% of the
 platforms' future receivables goes back into TVL for backing QD).

 `Plunge`s pay more if they want to make money more often,